alphagov/govuk_publishing_components/docs/component_principles.md

 * visual regression tests
 * automated accessibility tests

+### Component translations

+All component text should be stored in a [locale file](https://github.com/alphagov/govuk_publishing_components/tree/master/config/locales).
+We do this for two reasons:

+* so that other languages can be added
+* so that text can be easily found and updated

+The translation of text passed to a component should be handled by the passing application.
+For all other text in a component, text should be stored in a locale file, even if we don't have the text in another language.

+This includes text that is created in JavaScript - for example, [show/hide text in an accordion](https://github.com/alphagov/govuk_publishing_components/blob/a715bc7ba66838ed0986427051280a000e7f0565/app/views/govuk_publishing_components/components/_accordion.html.erb#L14-L20).
+This should be supplied from a locale file and added to the component template in data attributes that can be read by the JavaScript, so that this text can be translated.

+We do not yet have translated text for all components in all languages.

 ## A good component architecture:

 * provides a consistent component API to applications